wiredtiger/wiredtiger/ext/storage_sources/gcp_store/README.md

 # WiredTiger's GCP Extension
 ## 1. Introduction
-This extension to WiredTiger allows WiredTiger storage source extensions to read from and write to objects stored in Google Cloud Storage using WiredTiger’s provided internal abstraction for storing data in an object storage service.
+This extension allows WiredTiger storage source extensions to read from and write to objects stored in Google Cloud Storage using WiredTiger’s provided internal abstraction for storing data in an object storage service.

 ## 2. Building and running
 This section describes how to build WiredTiger with the GCP extension enabled.